Ayrus144/Ayrus144/README.md

 -->

 - 😄 I have interests in Generative AI/ LLMs/ Computer Vision
-- 💬 I have worked on Robust AI/ XAI/ Responsible AI
+- 🔭 I have good exposure to Robust AI/ XAI/ Responsible AI
-- 🔭 I’m currently working on Custom Segmentation tool for Wildlife Images
+- ⛏ I’m currently developing a Custom Segmentation tool for Wildlife Images
 - 🌱 I’m currently learning about Agentic AI

 💬 Acknowledged in: